Islandora/migrate_islandora_csv/README.md

   plugin: 'entity:file'
   type: image
 ```
 You can create any type of content entity in Drupal.
 In this case, we're making file entities.
-Specifically, we're making images, which are a special type of file entity.
+Specifically, we're making images, which are a special type of file entity. #fixme You can only make one type at a time, but more can be created using plugins during the Process step?

 #### The Process Section in Depth